Blake Street Hebrew Congregation is an independent, Modern Orthodox, Zionist Kehilla located in South Caulfield, Melbourne.

 With the Shule fast outgrowing the Searle’s lounge room, new premises were needed and we moved into 936 Glenhuntly Road in time for Rosh Hashanah that year.
 This was followed soon after by the appointment of Rabbi Yirmi Garfunkel as the Shule’s first Rabbi.
 Reb Yirmi remained with the Shule for over ten years and, together with the Committees of Management, oversaw the further expansion of the Shule membership.

 In September 1998, the Shule took possession of its own Sefer Torah, which was donated by members of the community.
 By 1999, larger premises were needed and so began a six year project that resulted in the move to our current home at 868 Glenhuntly Road in November 2005.

 As well as providing a place for prayer and study, Blake Street Hebrew Congregation is active in many other ways, including education, welfare and social activities.
 Our Kehilla has gone from strength to strength because of the vision of our founders, our dedicated presidents and committee members and the commitment of our members.

 Blake Street offers a friendly environment in which to explore your Jewish identity.
 Over the years, it has developed several unique features, such as tailored Bar and Bat Mitzvah ceremonies, that take into account the wishes of the families.
 The Kehilla has also led in the development of proactive policies on issues such as Aguna (chained women).
 We also offer services on Shabbat, a morning and evening minyan each weekday, and services on all Chagim.
 Please feel free to come and join us.

-> Rabbi Ian Goodhardt is the spiritual leader of our Kehilla.
+Rabbi Ian Goodhardt was the spiritual leader of our Kehilla from 2009 to 2018.